 Serve immediately so you get that satisfying crack with every bite.

-tips for success with crab brulee
+Tips for success with crab brulee

 - Don't skip the water bath-it helps the custard cook evenly.